 The remainder of your armor slots can be roughly split into two categories: Fire elemental damage items and Utility items.

-- Cindercoat, Magefist, and Swamp Land Waders are able to bring up to 20% Fire elemental damage each, greatly amplifying your main damage dealer.
+- Cindercoat, Magefist, and Blackthorne's Jousting Mail are able to bring up to 20% Fire elemental damage each, greatly amplifying your main damage dealer.
 While Magefist is a straightforward elemental DPS item, Cindercoat also brings Resource Cost Reduction value to the build.
 While it puts a dent into your sustain (as it hinges on Fury spent), it makes up for it with prolonging your Smash barrage and Berserker Rage upkeep.
-Swamp Land Waders provide an elemental damage increase, which is unique for the slot — but you should note that they need to be gambled on a Witch Doctor alt, as they are a class-specific item for WDs.
+Blackthorne's Jousting Mail provides an elemental damage increase, which is fairly unique for the slot — as long as it does not form its set bonus with another Blackthorne item, thus breaking the LoD bonus, this will be your best-in-slot item.

 Desired Stats, Breakpoints and Other Notes